benitomartin/bank-churn-classification/README.md

 ## 📳 Feature Engineering

-Due to the fact that the majority of the data are not simetrically distributed or showed a classification distribution the following new features were created:
+Due to the fact that the majority of the data are not symmetrically distributed or showed a classification distribution the following new features were created:

 - `Age_Category`: grouping `Age` in bins of 5 years
 - `Salary_Category`: grouping `EstimatedSalary` in bins of 10'000 USD
 - `Balance_Class`: creating a category (0,1), whether it has money in the account or not
 - `Geo_Gender`: grouping `Geography` with Gender

-Afterwards mainly two metodologies were used to check the feature importance for specific models.-
+Afterwards mainly two methodologies were used to check the feature importance for specific models:

 -  **Mutual Info Classification**: This method basically utilizes mutual information.
 It calculates the mutual information value for each of the independent variables with respect to the dependent variable and selects the ones which have the most information gain.
 In other words, it basically measures the dependency of features with the target value.
 A higher score means more dependent variables.

-- **Feature Importance from Models**: classiffication models have a function that allow to extract the feature importances once the model has been fitted.
+- **Feature Importance from Models**: classification models have a function that allow to extract the feature importances once the model has been fitted.
 This was tried out with Random Forest, CatBoost and LightGBM.

 `SelectFromModel` function from sklearn was also tested but this mainly has the same attributes as the feature selection function from the models.